warmans/cv/CV.md

 > Dorset-based company.
 I worked primarily on LAMP stack applications for around 3 years but the job
 > lacked excitement and challenge so I moved to a backup software startup writing web services and marketing sites
 > for about a year.
 This was an experience but not a sustainable lifestyle so before long I moved to an ad tech
-> company called Switch Concepts where I've been for around 2 years.
+> company called Switch Concepts where I've been for around two years.
 >
 > At Switch I have worked in the majority of the technical departments contributing to core adserving products,
 > big data systems, infrastructure and R&D of new products/services.
 In doing so I have learned a lot about